404JayNotFound/UniversityProjects/GPSStringGenerator/README.md

 Enter longitude direction (E/W): W <br>
 Formatted GPS String: $GPGLL,3713.1234,N,12213.1234,W,225444,A,@57

-## 📚 How to Contribute

-Feel free to fork this repository, submit issues, or make pull requests if you find bugs or have suggestions for improvements! 🙂
+---

+## 💬 Contact
+Feel free to explore, or reach out for questions.
+You can contact me via GitHub or email for inquiries related to any specific project.

 ## Contributors
 - [Jamie O'Connor](https://github.com/404JayNotFound)